IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

 56. Click the **Password** entry field.
 57. Click **Connect**.

     This demonstration is not meant as a deep dive on using Veeam and its associated tools.
-Refer to the Veeam documentation and Veeam training available on Veeam's web site <a href="www.veeam.com" target="_blank">here</a>.
+Refer to the Veeam documentation and Veeam training available on Veeam's website <a href="www.veeam.com" target="_blank">here</a>.
 However, in the next steps, create a simple Veeam backup job.

-58. Click **Inventory** in left menu.
+58. Click **Inventory** in the left menu.
 59. Click **vcssel3-vc-se.l3.com** in the Virtual Infrastructure directory tree.
 60. Click **VMware-Aria-Operations-for-Logs-Master**.